 The use of technology to maximise the student learning experience is a vibrant area of interest across all tiers of global education.

 Communities of Practice

 Communities of practice are knowledge exchange and development hubs that bring together people from across the sector both nationally and globally.
 They develop and support practice, showcase and drive innovation and address sector challenges through collaboration.

 The communities will help individuals keep up to date with what is happening in other institutions, supporting their agility in the ever evolving context of teaching and learning.

 Explore our extensive range of resources to improve teaching and enhance learning.
 Pinpoint exactly what you want by using our range of specialist filters.

 - Explore pedagogic research, teaching resources and case studies to inform your practice, including ideas and tips for getting started

-- Hear from colleagues in the sector through highlighted conference papers and HEA blog posts
+- Hear from colleagues in the sector through highlighted conference papers and blog posts